Aurender A30 vs. A20: Music Server Review & Comparison

 Integrated Dual-Mono Full Decoder MQA DAC with Fully Discrete Linear Power Supplies

-The DAC in the A30 and A20 is a 768kHz/32bit dual-mono DAC that was designed around the flagship AKM 4497 DAC chipset.
+The DAC in the A30 and A20 is a 768kHz/32-bit dual-mono DAC that was designed around the flagship AKM 4497 DAC chipset.
 The DAC includes full MQA Decoder technology, allowing you to play back MQA audio files and streams.
-There's also a streamer; TIDAL and Qobuz are among default options during setup.
+There's also a streamer; TIDAL and Qobuz are among the default options during setup.
 You can add other services via the Aurender Conductor app.

 Support for All High-Resolution Formats